Body protector safety standards

 What are the safety standards?

-There are three international equestrian safety standards for foam-based body protectors: EN 13158, ASTM F1937 and ASTM F2681.
+There are three international equestrian safety standards for equestrian market body protectors: EN 13158, ASTM F1937 and ASTM F2681.
+EN for Europe and ASTM for United States of America.

 Certification organisations